jingtaozhan/RepCONC/README.md

 sh ./cmds/download_doc_encoder.sh
 sh ./cmds/download_index.sh
 ```
-## Encode Corpus
+### Encode Corpus

 In this section, we provide commands about how to encode the corpus to compact indexes with our provided encoders.
-Note, you can skip this section and download the open-sourced indexes by running:
+Note, you can skip this section and download the open-sourced indexes by running (only once):
 ```bash
 sh ./cmds/download_index.sh
 ```